What is BeAware and how to get rid of it

 BeAware belongs to an adware family, but it’s not as tricky to get rid of as it seems.
 How to remove BeAware from Mac?
 In this article, I’ll give you a step-by-step guide on how to do that.
 You’ll also find out how to protect your Mac from future threats.
 Let’s get started!

 |Symptoms||Delivers lots of sponsored ads, displays fake software updates, redirects to bogus websites|

 |System damage||Unwanted changes to the default browser settings, system slowdown, sudden browser freeze, privacy issues caused by data-tracking activity|

 |Removal||CleanMyMac X anti-malware, Malwarebytes|

 Is BeAware a virus?
 Technically, it’s not.
 Also known as BeeAware, it’s an aggressive ad-generating malware.
 Being also a potentially unwanted program (PUP), it exploits sneaky ways to get into your Mac without your knowledge.

-As a browser hijacker, BeAware tends to modify custom browser settings in a way hard to reset.
-It quickly takes control over your browser and starts:
+As a browser hijacker, BeAware tends to modify custom browser settings in a way that is hard to reset.
+It quickly takes control of your browser and starts: